eigerco/polkadot-native-storage/doc/testing_guide.md

 ````

 ### XCM testing
 XCM testing is performed by running the local parachain and sending XCM messages using the sudo pallet.
+It's fully aligned with the official guides.

 In order to run the XCM message exchange, make sure you can log into the UI and switch between the relay chain and the collator nodes (right WS ports).